WHO CAN APPLY TO THE RESEARCH FUND?

 Any full member of the CIPR can be your supervisor.
 If you don’t know anyone who could be your supervisor - our Fellows taking part in the Progress

 or Council members

-There will be a research panel consisting of representatives from CIPR’s groups, council and Board as well as academia, business and the CIPR’s Director of Membership and Learning.
+There will be a research panel consisting of representatives from CIPR’s governance committees, as well as academia and research, and the CIPR’s Director of Membership and Learning.

 Feedback will be available to unsuccessful applicants.